Skip to main content

 The history of the first Christian decades is partly covered in the book of Acts.
 At the same time, the focus from Acts 13 onwards is on the Apostle Paul, and the book concludes with Paul's first imprisonment at Rome.

-While there is much that remains unknown, we can piece together a rough chronology of the early years of the Christian church.
+While there is much that remains unknown, we can piece together a rough chronology of the early years of the Christian church and the life and ministry of the original Twelve Apostles (minus Judas who was replaced by Matthias).

 The persecution following the stoning of Stephen the Protomartyr (Acts 7) caused many to be dispersed near and far, and led to the spread of the gospel to new places.
 This was followed by the conversion of Paul on the Road to Damascus.
 Paul did not immediately go to find the other Apostles, doing so only three years later.

 All this time, the Apostles were based at Jerusalem.
 John, the Beloved Disciple, took care of Mary the Mother of Jesus for 11 years, according to Hippolytus of Thebes.
-Shortly after Mary's death in 41 AD, John's brother James was martyred in AD 44.
+Shortly after Mary's death, John's brother James was martyred in AD 44.
 We are able to date this second event quite precisely because of the death of Herod described in Acts 12.

 According to church historian Baronius, the persecution surrounding the beheading of James the brother of John led to the Dispersion of the Apostles.
 It would seem that shortly thereafter the other Apostles set out to do missionary work in various places: Peter to Rome (cf. Acts 12:17), John to Ephesus, Thomas and Bartholomew to Persia and/or India, Andrew to Scythia in the north.